 Which Couple are you currently?
 If you are struggling in your relationship, call for a counselling session to help you to reconnect with a greater understanding of each other, as well as strengthening your connection and bond.

 "Are you there for me when I need you, will you come when I call".

 I know how good life can feel when you and your partner are in a great space.
 Your stress levels go down and generally you feel more positive and contented about most things in your life.
 However, when misunderstanding and arguments prevail, you may feel like your life has been turned upside down and doubts about your relationship can often creep in.
 Gaining an understanding of why you become defensive when you feel unsafe, and how you can quickly take control, is very important tool to have available in those heated moments.

-Couples counselling provides a safe space where you can gain an understanding of what happens to your brain and why you react so quickly when you don’t feel safe when having challenging conversations.
+Couples counselling provides a safe space where you can gain an understanding of what happens to your brain and why you react so quickly when you don’t feel safe when challenging conversations arise.
 Being more aware of how to stop the spiral into negativity will feel like you have more control over the situation.
 Basically, this means your hurt feelings and emotions don't need to take you down a negative path of reacting and defensiveness.
 Instead, you will be aware of what is required to set you on a positive path so that you can resolve, or make a compromise, that strengthens your relationship bond, rather than damaging it.

 If this sounds like something you wish to achieve,